-Sir George Duff-Sutherland Dunbar of hempriggs, 6th Bt.1
+Sir George Duff-Sutherland Dunbar of Hempriggs, 6th Bt.1

 M, #180431, b.
 29 May 1878, d.
 8 April 1962

-Consanguinity Index=6.3%
+Consanguinity Index=6.31%

-Sir George Duff-Sutherland Dunbar of hempriggs, 6th Bt. was born on 29 May 1878.1 He was the son of Garden Duff-Dunbar of Hempriggs and Ackergill and Jane Louisa Duff.1 He married, firstly, Sybil Hawtrey Tate, daughter of Colonel Charles W. H. Tate, on 8 July 1903.1 He married, secondly, Dorothy Hewlett, daughter of Colonel G. G. Hewlett, on 3 May 1921.1 He married, thirdly, Dulcie Edith Joyce, daughter of S. Wescombe Joyce, on 2 November 1956.1 He died on 8 April 1962 at age 83.1
+Sir George Duff-Sutherland Dunbar of Hempriggs, 6th Bt. was born on 29 May 1878.1 He was the son of Garden Duff-Dunbar of Hempriggs and Ackergill and Jane Louisa Duff.1 He married, firstly, Sybil Hawtrey Tate, daughter of Colonel Charles W. H. Tate, on 8 July 1903.1 He married, secondly, Dorothy Hewlett, daughter of Colonel G. G. Hewlett, on 3 May 1921.1 He married, thirdly, Dulcie Edith Joyce, daughter of S. Wescombe Joyce, on 2 November 1956.1 He died on 8 April 1962 at age 83.1

-Sir George Duff-Sutherland Dunbar of hempriggs, 6th Bt. was baptised with the name of George Duff-Dunbar.2 He was educated at Harrow School, Harrow on the Hill, London, England.2 He succeeded to the title of 6th Baronet Dunbar, of Hempriggs, co.
-Caithness [N.S., 1706] on 7 December 1897.2 He gained the rank of Officer in 1898 in the service of the Queen's Own Cameron Highlanders.2 He was educated at Royal Military College, Sandhurst, Berkshire, England.2 He gained the rank of officer in 1902 in the service of the Indian Army.2 He was commander of the Military Police, Assam.2 He was decorated with the award of King's Police Medal.2 He fought in the Arbor Expedition, where he was mentioned in despatches.2 He fought in the First World War, with the War Office, in France and the Indian Frontier.2 He fought in the Second World War.2
+He was given the name of George Duff-Dunbar at birth.2 He was educated at Harrow School, Harrow, London, EnglandG.2 He succeeded as the 6th Baronet Dunbar, of Hempriggs, co.
+Caithness [N.S., 1706] on 7 December 1897.2 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.2 He gained the rank of Officer in 1898 in the Queen's Own Cameron Highlanders.2 He gained the rank of officer in 1902 in the Indian Army.2 He was commander of the Military Police, Assam.2 He fought in the Arbor Expedition, where he was mentioned in despatches.2 He was awarded the King's Police Medal (K.P.M.)2 He fought in the First World War, with the War Office, in France and the Indian Frontier.2 He fought in the Second World War.2

-Child of Sir George Duff-Sutherland Dunbar of hempriggs, 6th Bt. and Sybil Hawtrey Tate
+Child of Sir George Duff-Sutherland Dunbar of Hempriggs, 6th Bt. and Sybil Hawtrey Tate

 Citations

-- [S1438] Sir William Arbuthnot, "re: Arbuthnot and Duff Families," e-mail message to Darryl Lundy, 29 August 2005 and 11 January 2006.
+1. [S1438] Sir William, Bt.
+Arbuthnot, "re: Arbuthnot and Duff Families," e-mail message to Darryl Lundy, 29 August 2005 and later.
 Hereinafter cited as "re: Arbuthnot and Duff Families."

 Sybil Hawtrey Tate1